-We caught up with journalist Carl Anka to chat about not being allowed to buy Manchester United shirts growing up, his love of pink champagne Juventus shirts and celebrating that Rooney goal.
+We caught up with writer for The Athletic Carl Anka to chat about not being allowed to buy Manchester United shirts growing up, Drake’s pink Juventus shirt and celebrating that Rooney goal.
+This interview was featured in Your First Football Shirt, a collection of interviews raising money for CALM.

 What was your first football shirt?